Guam Memorial Hospital: History

 Guam Memorial Hospital Authority (GMHA) was created prior to 1954 to administer and operate the Guam Memorial Hospital.
 Its operations represent a major change in the history of the government's role in the delivery of medical care to the community.
-Historically, the U.S. the government provided free hospital and health care services to the people of Guam through Naval Hospital Guam.
+Historically, the U.S. government provided free hospital and health care services to the people of Guam through Naval Hospital Guam.
 The U.S. Naval forces assumed responsibility for the island's medical needs at the turn of the 20th century when the United States took formal possession of Guam.

 These services continued with the U.S. Navy's delivery of care after World War II, and culminated with their donation of the first hospital facility of the Government of Guam's Department of Public Health and Welfare in the postwar era.

 This "Quonset Hut" facility was replaced in 1956 with the construction of the Guam Memorial Hospital at Oka Point which originally served as a nurse training facility and tuberculosis hospital.
 As the need for hospital services increased, this Oka Point facility was renovated to serve as a 230-bed hospital that offered acute, psychiatric and long-term care services.

 In 1964, the Guam Memorial Hospital (GMH) was established as a line agency of the Government of Guam's executive branch.
 Its creation separated hospital services from community health services provided by the Department of Public Health and Welfare Corporation.
-Thirteen years later in 1977, the Guam Memorial Hospital was created as a Public Corporation and has been operating since as a governmental, non-profit institution serving the people of Guam, under the governance of a Board of Trustees.
+Thirteen years later, in 1977, the Guam Memorial Hospital was created as a public corporation and has been operating since as a governmental, non-profit institution serving the people of Guam, under the governance of a board of trustees.

 In 1982, a new Guam Memorial Hospital building was completed, also located at Oka Point.
 Prior to 1983, Guam Memorial Hospital provided mental health services.
-On August 19, 1983, the Guam Department of Mental Health and Substance Abuse, took over the responsibility of providing mental health services, opened.
+On August 19, 1983, the Guam Department of Mental Health and Substance Abuse opened and took over the responsibility of providing mental health services.
 Guam Memorial Hospital closed its inpatient psychiatric unit and referred patients with mental health needs to the Guam Department of Mental Health and Substance Abuse, which has since been renamed the Guam Behavioral Health and Wellness Center.

-In 2020, GMHA was designated the "COVID hospital" as the world battled a pandemic and Guam began to see its first cases.
-GMHA's designation allowed for one hospital to focus on caring for COVID patients while the private hospital was kept COVID free, until the rising number of COVID-positive patients required both hospitals to begin treating COVID patients.
-GMHA has been recognized for its response to COVID in Guam and the dedication of its staff during the pandemic.